-The Simons Center for the Social Brain at MIT was established in 2012 with the mission of investigating the neural mechanisms underlying social cognition and behavior, and to translate this knowledge into better diagnosis and treatment of autism spectrum disorders.
+The Simons Center for the Social Brain at MIT was established in 2012.
+Its mission is to understand the neural mechanisms underlying social cognition and behavior and to translate this knowledge into better diagnosis and treatment of autism spectrum disorders (ASD).

-Neural correlates of social cognition and behavior exist in diverse species, and the underlying mechanisms will be studied in both humans and relevant model organisms and systems.
-We expect that experimental approaches will take advantage of strengths at MIT in genetics and genomics, molecular and cell biology, analyses of neural circuits and systems, cognitive psychology, mathematics and engineering.
+The Simons Center studies the underlying mechanisms of ASD in both humans and relevant model organisms and systems, as neural correlates of social cognition and behavior exist in diverse species.
+Our approaches utilize MIT’s strengths in genetics and genomics, molecular and cell biology, analyses of neural circuits and systems, cognitive psychology, computation, and engineering.

 Targeted Projects are innovative and collaborative projects undertaken by multiple laboratories to explore specific aspects or types of autism.
 These projects are structured to encourage collaboration among researchers to quickly and flexibly address pressing questions in autism research.